 Another mechanism which many weight loss methods do not acknowledge is the impact of altered gut flora on metabolism.
 A change in the makeup of the many types of bacteria found in the small and large intestine accompanies most weight loss attempts.
 The change may be simply due to a major change in the types of nutrients available to the bacteria such as what occurs with a low-carb, high protein diet.
 Or the change may be more forceful, such as the alteration in bile chemistry following a gastric bypass.
 In both cases, certain bacteria suddenly flourish and others—that were previously dominant in the gut—are greatly reduced in number.

 An increasing number of basic science and medical studies are now showing the incredible importance of the balance of gut flora in both preventing disease and causing disease.
 And new research is showing that one particular pattern of intestinal bacteria is associated with and may even cause obesity, while a different pattern promotes normal weight or weight loss in obese test subjects (Armougom F, et al. PLOS One 2009 Sep 23; 4(9)).
 Without an understanding of these alterations, both surgical and medical weight loss methods may be missing an important aspect of metabolism and weight homeostasis.

 A new non-surgical, non-medical weight loss regimen, the Gastric Bypass ALTERNATIVE, was developed by Don Karl Juravin, its inventor, several years ago and can provide highly effective weight loss with a low risk of side effects and complications.
 This regimen inherently provides a multi-faceted approach to weight loss:

-- Addresses the behavioral and motivational aspects of weight loss
+- Includes behavioral and motivational aspects of weight loss.

-- Provides a rapid loss of excess body weight with a low risk of complications
+- Provides rapid loss of excess body weight with a low risk of complications.

 Intended use of the Gastric Bypass ALTERNATIVE regimen